Equality in Suita's conjecture and metrics of constant Gaussian curvature: Introduction

-Our main motivation in this paper is to provide a new proof of the Equality Part in Suita's conjecture, without using the powerful $L^2$ extension theorem.
+Our first motivation is to provide a new proof of the Equality Part in Suita's conjecture, without using the powerful $L^2$ extension theorem.
 Inspired by Berndtsson and Lempert's work in \cite{BL}, our proof essentially depends only on Maitani and Yamaguchi's variation formula for the Bergman kernel in \cite{MY}.
-For an open Riemann surface $X$ admitting a Green function $G(z, z_0)$ with a pole $z_0\in X$, and for each fixed $\tau\in \mathbb C$ such that $\Real \tau \leq 0$, define the sub-surface
+In fact, the variational idea was already suggested in Suita's original paper \cite[Sec.
+6]{Su}.
+For an open Riemann surface $X$ admitting a Green's function $G(z, z_0)$ with a pole $z_0\in X$, and for each fixed $\tau\in \mathbb C$ such that $\Real \tau \leq 0$, define the sub-surface

-Under a local holomorphic coordinate $w$ on a neighborhood of $z_0\in X$ satisfying $w(z_0) = 0$, write the Bergman kernel on $X_{\tau}$ as $K_{\tau}(z)|dw|^2$, for some local function $K_{\tau}$.
-In fact, the variational idea was already suggested in Section 6 of Suita's original paper \cite{Su}.